tommybazar/TBRaymarchProject/Readme.md

 `$ git submodule update`

 ## UE Version
-I will try to make the project compatible with the latest version (Currently 4.27.2).
+I will try to make the project compatible with the latest version (currently 5.1).

 For older versions of the engine, go to the branch with the appropriate name.
-Older version are not be updated with new functionality.
+Older versions are not be updated with new functionality.

-There is also a branch called "ue5" that works with Unreal Engine 5.0 (after some cleanup of the code, this will be merged into master and work will continue only on UE5).
+If switching UE versions, don't forget to update both the project (`git checkout 4.27`) and plugin (`git submodule update`)

+## Content visibility
+In Unreal editor, don't forget to toggle "Show Plugin Content" in the Content Drawer Settings to see all the maps, blueprints and everything else from the plugin's content.

 ## Readme
 For a full readme, go the submodule's repo :